-As discussed in the interim statement, fund expenses previously reported in the Consolidated Income Statement included fees payable to the Investment Adviser (see Note 13 for further details).
+As discussed on page 21 of the interim statement, fund expenses previously reported in the Consolidated Income Statement included fees payable to the Investment Adviser (see Note 13 for further details).
 These expenses are incurred by a Fund Subsidiary whose results are no longer consolidated within the financial statements of the Company.